Commands

 ### Best Practices

-**[Click here](/stt/best-practices-commands)** for more info on how to build commands effectively.
+See [command best practices](/stt/best-practices-commands) for how to build commands effectively.

 ### More Examples